girantinas/dab-assignment-4/REFRESHER.md

 ## Introduction

 In order for computers to communicate with each other over a network, they must follow a protocol so all communication between them is understood.
 The most common protocol for this is the HyperText Transfer Protocol (**HTTP**).

+Note: If you'd prefer an explanation with more diagrams, the *Further Reading* section includes an excellent overview of HTTP with some.

 ## Client and Server Protocol